Melville Monument: Development

 The form and location of the monument were not initially settled and Hope first successfully applied to the town council for a site at the north east edge of Calton Hill.
 A correspondent in the Caledonian Mercury opposed the Calton Hill site, instead proposing the monument could be built on Arthur's Seat.
 Further suggestions included Picardy Place or, nearby, the top of Leith Walk.
 By the end of 1818, the committee appeared to have settled on St Andrew Square at the eastern end of Edinburgh's New Town.
-Around this time, William Burn – an architect sympathetic to Dundas' Tory politics – appears to have been engaged.
+Around this time, William Burn – an architect sympathetic to Dundas's Tory politics – appears to have been engaged.
 The form of a column modelled after Trajan's Column was agreed; though Burn's initial plan did not include a statue.
 The proprietors of the square agreed to the scheme by April 1819.

 In February 1820, the committee announced it was abandoning St Andrew Square in favour a site at the intersection of Melville Street and what is now Walker Street in the West End.
 At the time, this was an under-developed site on the private property of Sir Patrick Walker outside the boundaries of the city.
 The committee had been negotiating with Walker since December 1818 but soon after the announcement, many on the committee balked at Walker's insistence that he and his descendants would maintain the monument.
 This entanglement with a private landowner, they feared, would undermine the monument's public character.

 The proprietors of St Andrew Square responded by renegotiating the contract for the monument.
 They offered the site free of charge while the city council agreed to maintain the structure.
 The contract was agreed in January 1821 and St Andrew Square was finally settled as the site of the monument.
 The town council also agreed to accept responsibility for the monument on its completion.
 William Armstrong was engaged as builder at an agreed cost of £3,192: well within the £3,430 6s 4d the committee had raised.
-On 28 April 1821, the anniversary of Dundas' birth, Admirals Otway and Milne laid the foundation stone and a time capsule was sealed into the structure; George Baird, Principal of the University of Edinburgh said prayers as part of the ceremony.
+On 28 April 1821, the anniversary of Dundas's birth, Admirals Otway and Milne laid the foundation stone and a time capsule was sealed into the structure; George Baird, Principal of the University of Edinburgh said prayers as part of the ceremony.
 The day concluded with a celebratory dinner at the Warterloo Tavern.